Keyboard shortcuts

 x = 0

--1 + x * 5 should the result into -1 + 0 * 5 => -1.
+-1 + x * 5 should result in -1 + 0 * 5 => -1.